cseander/portfolio-CHRISTOPHER-SEANDER/README.md

 # Christopher Seander
-This repository will be filled with projects from my time studying Ai & Machinelearning at IT-Högskolan, using Python.
+This repository will be filled with projects from my time studying Ai & Machine learning at IT-Högskolan, using Python.